debarron/svs-image-analysis/README.md

 * GIF, Lossless compression
 * BMP, Lossless compression

+I had some techincal issue running this.
+I found easier to install pip using:
+`sudo apt-get install python-pip --yes`

 The experiments are conducted with Python and the OpenSlide library.
+To install OpenSlide in python use:
+`pip install openslide-python`

 # Experiments
 We extract tiles with different sizes from an image in the TCGA project.